Training and development (renal medicine)

 Applicants for specialty training at ST3 should also hold the full MRCP (UK).
 Not all applicants who meet the required standard to continue will necessarily be offered a post due to the level of competition.

-Trainees can enter higher specialty training in nephrology at ST3 level.
+Trainees can enter specialty training in nephrology at ST3 level.
 ST3 training takes a minimum of three years.

 The majority of renal physicians receive training in both renal and general internal medicine.
 This will normally include, from ST3, three years in clinical posts in renal medicine and two years in a GIM post.
-It is also possible to dual accredit with other related specialities such as intensive care medicine.
+It is also possible to dual accredit with other related specialties such as intensive care medicine.

 The JRCPTB has detailed information on the curriculum and assessment for renal medicine.